 IVF is generally excluded by health insurance providers in Hong Kong.
 There are very few plans that will cover infertility treatments and such coverage is usually included in a maternity benefit.
 If you have already been diagnosed with fertility issues, you are not entitled to the benefits as your condition is considered pre-existing.
 The ALC Prima Platinum plan for instance covers three IVF cycles per lifetime up to US$3,000 per cycle – subject to a 50% co-insurance.

-3 – Complete list of fertility providers in HK
+4 – Complete list of fertility treatment providers in HK